Blog post

 2. Team Productivity:

-Addressing performance issues promptly is crucial for uninterrupted team productivity.
+Addressing performance issues promptly is essential for uninterrupted team productivity.
 It allows the entire team to focus on their work.
 Team members need to know you hear their concerns.
 Only then will engagement, retention, and productivity will rise.

 3. Organizational Culture: